A2Amir/A-new-efficient-lightweight-semantic-segmentation-Network/README.md

 ## 2. Model
 The architecture of the E-UNet consists of three sections, including:

- 1.The contraction section
+ 1. The contraction section

- 2.The expansion section
+ 2. The expansion section

  3. The skip connection

 ### 2.1.
 The contraction section: